CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>          VRF
   <peer-group-id>   Domain

-### Atrributes
+### Attributes

-  extended-nexthop  If 'on', the extended-nexthop capability defined in RFC
-                    5549 is advertised to peer(s) with this config.
+  extended-nexthop  If 'on', the extended-nexthop capability defined in RFC  5549 is advertised to peer(s) with this config.
 If 'auto', it will be 'on' for unnumbered peers and 'off' otherwise.
 This is the default.

-  source-address    source IP address of the TCP connection, which is often
-                    used as the BGP next hop for Updates
+  source-address    source IP address of the TCP connection, which is often  used as the BGP next hop for Updates

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> graceful-restart